redblackbst/UnifiedSparseGrids.jl/docs/src/index.md

 # UnifiedSparseGrids.jl

-UnifiedSparseGrids.jl is a Julia package for **regular sparse-grid data structures, transforms, matrix-free tensor operators, and dimension-adaptive sparse quadrature** built around
+UnifiedSparseGrids.jl is a Julia package for **regular sparse grid data structures, transforms, matrix-free tensor operators, and dimension-adaptive sparse quadrature** built around

 - nested 1D **axis families**,
 - downward-closed **refinement-index sets** such as Smolyak, weighted Smolyak, and full tensor, and
-- explicit coefficient layouts with deterministic sparse-grid traversal.
+- explicit coefficient layouts with deterministic sparse grid traversal.

-The package is designed for interpolation / approximation workflows, adaptive quadrature, and sparse-grid Galerkin experiments where you want direct control over layouts, transforms, basis changes, tensor operators, and anisotropic admissibility envelopes.
+The package is designed for interpolation / approximation workflows, adaptive quadrature, and sparse grid Galerkin experiments where you want direct control over layouts, transforms, basis changes, tensor operators, and anisotropic admissibility envelopes.

 ## Installation